Jewish education: Sex segregation

-Sex segregation in education was traditionally the norm, although many contemporary Jewish schools do not segregate students, outside of Orthodox or Ultra Orthodox communities.
-Historically, education for boys in yeshivas was primarily focused on the study of Jewish scriptures such as the Torah and Talmud, while girls obtained studies both in Jewish education as well as broader secular studies.
+Jewish education has traditionally included sex segregation, in which boys and girls were often taught separately to help reflect different educational expectations.
+Jewish boys received instruction in Hebrew and later the Talmud, with study usually occurring in settings such as the cheder or yeshiva.
+Girls' education was more heavily focused on practical skills and religious practices to help support their family.
+During the early 20th century, these social and education expectations changed, which opened many opportunities for girls.
+Formal Jewish schools were established, which allowed for a more formal approach to religious and general studies.
+Depending on the specific branch of Judaism, there are now different approaches to teaching girls and boys.
+In many Orthodox communities, gender-segregated education is seen as a way to create learning environments that reduce social stress and provide more help to students' religious development.
+These schools also want to reduce the amount of distraction that happens between girls and boys during adolescent years.

 Primary schooling

 The Talmud (Tractate Bava Bathra 21a) attributes the institution of formal Jewish education to the first century sage Joshua ben Gamla.
 Prior to this, parents taught their children informally.
 Ben Gamla instituted schools in every town and made education compulsory from the age of 6 or 7.
 The Talmud attaches great importance to the "Tinokot shel beth Rabban" (the children [who study] at the Rabbi's house), stating that the world continues to exist for their learning and that even for the rebuilding of the Temple in Jerusalem, classes are not to be interrupted (Tractate Shabbat 119b).